-We are proud to say our task force has been successful in reaching our Barry County youths and raising awareness on the harmful effects of tobacco use.
-Between 2010 and 2012, we have seen positive results growing in youth choosing not to smoke, spreading the prevention awareness to their peers, and family members encouraging tobacco-free homes.
+At Barry County Substance Abuse Task Force, we are proud to say we have been successful in reaching our Barry County youth on raising awareness about the harmful effects of tobacco use.
+Year after year, we have seen positive results growing in youth choosing not to smoke, spreading prevention messages to their peers and family members encouraging tobacco-free homes.

 Vapes/Vaping, also known as electronic cigarettes, are battery powered devices that use a liquid that is heated into an aerosol and then inhaled.
 These devices often contain flavorings, nicotine-known to cause addiction and other health effects, and many other chemicals.
 The look of these devices can vary widely, resembling traditional cigarettes and other tobacco products or more like every day carry items like pens, USB memory sticks or other technology based items.
 While teen’s rates of smoking traditional cigarettes are declining, vaping/the use of electronic cigarettes are rising in popularity.
 Bright colors, fruity or candy-like flavorings, the promise of ‘looking cool’ or being ‘high tech’ in advertisements, and the growing availability of these devices all contribute to the rise in popularity.
 Studies show that e-cigarette/vape use among youth increases the likelihood of smoking traditional, combustible cigarettes.

 Many of the health effects of E-cigarettes/Vapes are still unknown.
 However, early research indicates that the chemicals found in the liquids and produced in the heating process expose the lungs to a variety of harmful toxic chemicals and known carcinogens.
 These devices also contain low to high amounts of nicotine-the chemical that causes addiction.